Float-Capital/docs-staging-hosting/docs/docs/alpha.md

 ## alphaFloat token :chart:

 The alpha release will be launched with the alphaFloat(alphaFLT) token.
 The Float Governance token (FLT) will be launched during the main release of the Float Capital protocol.
-For the alpha launch, the alphaFloat token will be used and will be non-transferable, however, it will be convertible for value accrued to the system.
+For the alpha launch, the alphaFloat token will be non-transferable, however, it will be convertible for value accrued to the system.

 ## Minting a position on the Polygon network :heavy_dollar_sign: